Training For Success

 - Earn a Level 2 Certificate in Health and Wellbeing (Accreditted by Te Whare Wananga o Awanuiarangi )

-Pre-Trades Training
+Pre-Trades Program

 Supports tauira with the practical skills, certifications, and real-world experience needed to enter the construction and civil works industries.
 This hands-on training supports work readiness and future study pathways, while building confidence and capability